 |Children's Online Privacy Protection Act (COPPA)

 |Family Educational Rights and Privacy Act (FERPA)

 1.1: Policy Version

 - Privacy policies do indicate a version or effective date.

 - Privacy policies indicate a change log or past policy version is available.

 1.2: Policy Notice

-- Users are notified if there are any material changes to the policies.
+- Users are not notified if there are any material changes to the policies.